kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 ### NAT Gateway
 You can use a network address translation (NAT) gateway to enable instances in a private subnet to connect to the internet or other AWS services, but prevent the internet from initiating a connection with those instances.
 - You are charged for creating and using a NAT gateway in your account.
 NAT gateway hourly usage and data processing rates apply.
 Amazon EC2 charges for data transfer also apply.
+- A NAT gateway is preferable to a NAT instance because it is managed by AWS rather than you.
 - You can associate exactly one Elastic IP address with a NAT gateway.
 You cannot disassociate an Elastic IP address from a NAT gateway after it's created.
 To use a different Elastic IP address for your NAT gateway, you must create a new NAT gateway with the required address, update your route tables, and then delete the existing NAT gateway if it's no longer required.
 - Each EC2 instance performs source/destination checks by default.
 This means that the instance must be the source or destination of any traffic it sends or receives.
 However, a NAT instance must be able to send and receive traffic when the source or destination is not itself.
 Therefore, you must disable source/destination checks on the NAT instance.
 - The following diagram illustrates the architecture of a VPC with a NAT gateway.
 The main route table sends internet traffic from the instances in the private subnet to the NAT gateway.
 The NAT gateway sends the traffic to the internet gateway using the NAT gateway’s Elastic IP address as the source IP address.